Zunaisha-Javaid/FraudShieldAI/README.md

 ### POST `/analyze/bulk`

-Analyze a CSV file with multiple records.
+Upload a CSV file with multiple records for batch analysis.

 ### GET `/cases/`

-Get all analyzed cases (with pagination).
+Get all analyzed cases with pagination.

 ### GET `/cases/stats/summary`